michsa/chores/README.md

 For our use case it should be sufficient to reset the interval whenever the task is (fully) completed, meaning we mutate `scheduled` on the task record when that happens.

 Generally recurring tasks will have scheduled dates, but theoretically they could have deadlines (eg, pay a bill that can't be automated), so we should also support that case.

+#### Recurrence schema

+This will be used for date math on the current date / scheduled date.
+Thus if we represent it in the db as `frequency` + `interval`, we will have to convert it to a duration we can pass to a date-time library, eg `{ weeks: 2 }`.
+We may want to just save it as a Duration in the first place, especially if using redux.

 #### Deadlines and scheduled times